-- a.
+a.
 Money Transfer and payments

-- b.
+b.
 Financial Planning

-- c.
+c.
 Insurtech

-- d.
+d.
 WealthTech

-- e.
+e.
 RegTech

-- f.
+f.
 EWallet

-- g.
+g.
 Blockchain

-- h.
+h.
 Comparison

-- i.
+i.
 Lending

-- j.
+j.
 Crowdfunding

-- k.
+k.
 Big Data

-- I. Other (Specify):
+I. Other (Specify):

+14. And the graph consisting and plating a bindering your institution from your line with CNAFe2.

 14. Are there any specific regulations hindering your institution from working with SMEs?

-3.
+1

+2

+3

-- 15. What needs to change in the business environment to make it much easier for your organization to work with SMEs?
+15. What needs to change in the business environment to make it much easier for your

-- 1.

-2.

-- 3.
+organization to work with SMEs?

+1

+2

+3

-- 16. What are some products and services would you like to develop for SMEs?
+16. What are some products and services would you like to develop for SMEs?

-- 1.
+1

+2

+3

+3

+257